Pharmacy Newsletter – April 2023

-The Single Preferred Drug List (SPDL) will tell you the formulary status of medications for patients with Apple Health (Medicaid).
+The Single Preferred Drug List (SPDL) will tell you the formulary status of medications for patients on the Apple Health plan.
 A single preferred drug list among the different managed care organizations in Washington State ensures continuity of care for members.
 The Health Care Authority (HCA) continues to make updates on a quarterly update.
-Changes that can be expected for 1/1/22 include:
+Changes* that can be expected for 4/1/2023 include:

 Have a Patient Going on Vacation?

 Is your patient traveling soon and needs to fill their chronic medication(s) early or for more than a 90-day supply?
 CHPW offers larger days’ supply overrides allowing a prescription to be filled early or for more